Amrita-TIFAC-Cyber-Blockchain/2025_22AVP103-Mastery-Over-Mind/Assets/Journal/CB.SC.U4CYS25019/README.md

 I’m also grateful for the way they patiently helped me with my studies — especially in Python and other subjects that I found difficult.
 They never hesitated to teach me, explain concepts again and again, and encourage me to do my best.

 Because of them, I’ve not only learned lessons from books but also lessons about kindness, teamwork, and true friendship.
-They’ve shown me that friends can become family when hearts connect through care and support.
+They’ve shown me that friends can become family when hearts connect through care and support .